Silver is a metallic element which is soft and malleable when in its purest form (native silver).

 Establish the value of your silver by researching online or by asking jewelers or a precious metal expert to help determine the prices of the pieces that you have in your collection.
 It is also good to identify any antique silver you may have in your collection since it’s often worth more.

 When deciding to sell sterling silver, one of the more challenging steps is locating a reputable company that will buy your sterling silver for a great price.
 Prior to finalizing an offer, it’s important to first research any companies you are considering by checking for any Better Business Bureau complaints, reviewing their buying process, and reading about other seller experiences through testimonials and reviews.

 If you have multiple pieces of sterling silver to be sold, only bring one piece with you to be appraised.
 This will isolate what price you will receive on a piece to better compare rates and avoid methods used by less reputable buyers who may use misleading tactics to buy all your items.

 At Silver and Gold Exchange, we value our reputation and the trust customers have given us over the years.
-We have been reviewed by the Better Business Bureau to ensure that we observe high standards of ethical business practices and most importantly, by our valued customers who have built a long-term relationship with us.
+We have been rated A+ by the Better Business Bureau which ensures that we observe high standards of ethical business practices and most importantly, by our valued customers who have built a long-term relationship with us.

 There is no better time than now to sell sterling silver, and there is no better place to sell than to Silver and Gold Exchange.
 Just make sure that you know the value of your silver and that you are ready to sell them to earn a profit.